alejandroge/internet-monitor/README.md

 ### Run analysis of ping report

 Just run the script using Ruby.
-Any version should work.
-Ruby version in this repo is just locked to latest one.
-This will print on screen the disconnects, and will also print to a file in the repos directory.
+This will print on screen the disconnects, and will also register the disconnects to a local sqlite3 database.
+Since this process is automated, this script also empties the `/var/log/pint-internet-monitor.log` after recording the disconnects.

 ```sh
 ruby script.rb